Services

 Whole class.

-Normally 1 hour per week.
+Normally 1 hour per session.

 From £140 per session.

-Family / Charity
+Family / Charity Wellbeing

 1 session per week or standalone.